paulshuker/coppafisher/docs/find_spots.md

 python find_spots_plot.py
 ```

 Open the link (http://127.0.0.1:8050/) shown in the terminal on a modern browser to show and interact with the viewer.
+Press Ctrl + C in the terminal to close the viewer.

 Spot detection is most crucial for the anchor round/channel images.
 So, it is recommended to configure find spots
 parameters based on one of these images.